1ritika/Thread-Affinity-Optimization-for-Multicore-Systems/README.md

-## Assignment 3 Part B - The Tale of the Three Threads and Two Cores: A Threading Dilemma
+## The Tale of the Three Threads and Two Cores: A Threading Dilemma

 ## Overview
 This project focuses on optimizing the execution of three threads (T_0, T_1, and T_2) on a system with two physical CPU cores, each supporting two-way simultaneous multithreading (SMT).
 The goal is to improve performance by setting optimal thread-to-core affinity based on performance metrics collected via the `perf` tool.